 Cullinan Ranch Archaea

 I discovered these small, knobby formations on low-lying ground that had been compacted by earth-moving machinery.
-Apparently, plants served as a base for the Archaea which grew like a crust around them, stunting their growth and killing them.
+Apparently, plants served as a base for the Archaea which grew like a crust around them.
 I learned the word “extremeophile” while researching these pictures.
 What IS this stuff?
 It grows in extreme environments, hot and extremely saline, and only under specific conditions.
 Archaea is one of the three kingdoms classifying all living organisms on earth.
 Two of the kingdoms comprise bacteria, viruses, fungi, plants, and animals.
 Then there’s Archaea, completely different, an ancient 3-billion-year-old life form.

 Huichica Creek wetlands: